AntonioND/ucity/docs/power-grid.rst

      that, unless the drawing implies that there is a connection between the 2 tiles (bridge and ground) there won't be power transfer.

-     This is checked in :code:`Simulation_PowerPlantFloodFill` (check if the power is going from a bridge to the ground) and in :code:`AddToQueueVerticalDisplacement` and
+     This is checked in ``Simulation_PowerPlantFloodFill`` (check if the power is going from a bridge to the ground) and in ``AddToQueueVerticalDisplacement`` and ``AddToQueueHorizontalDisplacement``
-     :code:`AddToQueueHorizontalDisplacement` (check if the power is trying to go from the ground to a bridge).
+     (check if the power is trying to go from the ground to a bridge).

-  4. Check if the queue is empty
+  4. Check if the queue is empty.

      If so, exit loop.

 Output Data
 ===========

-The output is stored in :code:`BANK_SCRATCH_RAM`.
+The output is stored in ``BANK_SCRATCH_RAM``.
 The only useful data is the low 6 bits of each tile, which holds the amount of power that the building received from power plants.
 If it is the same as the expected power density of this building, the building is fully powered.
 It could happen that it is between 0 and that value (the building is half-powered, not good enough) or 0 (it didn't receive any energy.
-This also means that the maximum power consumption of a tile can be :code:`0x3F = 63`.
+This also means that the maximum power consumption of a tile can be ``0x3F = 63``.

 All tiles that can transmit energy consume power, even power lines (only 1 unit of energy, but it's something).